Shop by RoomBedroomBlackout Curtains

 Sleepout

 These are the only 100% blackout curtains that are both OEKO TEX and GreenGuard Gold certified.
-That means they block light just as thoroughly as the toxic versions, but are verified to be free from harmful chemicals.
-They achieved OEKO TEX Class 1, which means the fabric is safe enough even for skin contact for babies.
-The curved rod is cleverly designed to truly block out light from all angles of the window.
-Portable option with suction cups for traveling and no-install preferences.
-They look like a regular set of curtains, or you can also hide these behind normal curtains.
+That means they block light as thoroughly as the toxic PVC versions, but are verified to be free from harmful chemicals.
+They’re OEKO TEX Class 1, which means the fabric is safe enough even for skin contact for babies.
+I use their portable no rod blackout curtain option with suction cups for hot summer days — this also works if you want to hide them behind normal curtains.
+Or, you can get ones with flaps to go over a curtain rod, designed to truly block out light from all angles of the window.
 10% off with discount code INTMED10.

 Etsy